TanYa-Go/Babushka-Bakes/README.md

 * An option for visitors to comment on the blog posts
 * Pagination for the products page and blog page
 * Add some videos of the Bakery and Petra at work
+* Link the actual Petra's social media pages in the footer, instead of a generic page

 [Back to Top](#table-of-contents)